 While it may feel cathartic, venting anger doesn’t purge aggression from your system or improve psychological state.
 In fact, it’s more likely to increase anger and aggressiveness.
-The theory on which the idea of venting is based has been repeatedly disproved since the 1950s, but the allure of venting remains.
+The theory on which the idea of venting is based has been repeatedly disproved since the 1950s, but the venting myth remains.

 But don’t take just my word for it.
 Let’s hear what one of the top social psychology researchers in the world has to say about venting, anger, and aggression.
 In the following 30-minute audio, Dr. Brad Bushman graciously addresses questions I commonly field from clients and audiences, like these: